jonathancraddock/mootparadox_grav/pages/02.blog/04.submit-yaml-via-email/item.md

 !!!!
 Test to see whether it's possible to copy/paste straight from a GitHub markdown file...

-^- *note to self, it breaks the image links, but the rest looks ok.*
+^- *note to self, it breaks the image links (replaced them below with temporary markers), but the rest looks ok.*

 ===